newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/town-mercantile-license.md

 agencyId: "municipal-clerk"
 industryId: "restaurant"
 licenseCertificationClassification: ""
+summaryDescriptionMd: >-

-summaryDescriptionMd: "Prior to opening your physical location, you may need to get a mercantile license.
+  Prior to opening your physical location, you may need to get a mercantile license.

   Some local governments require businesses with physical locations to get a mercantile license.
 Each town or city will have its own application process for the mercantile license.

-"
 ---

 ## Actions to Take